rylew2/portfolio-rylew/content/project/sharepoint-cra-starter.md

 ```
 <blockquote>Be sure to include `./config/private.json`in your .gitignore!</blockquote>

- Now with the API Proxy server setup, the `concurrently`  package installed,  and the `startServers` command in the pacakge.json scripts section - we can run two servers simultaneously.
-The end result will look like this.
+ Now with the API Proxy server setup, the `concurrently`  package installed,  and the `startServers` command in the `package.json` scripts section - we can run two servers simultaneously.
+Our end goal will be to look like this.

 [insert  diagram image here]

 With the proxy server setup - you can actually visit `localhost:8081` and type in URL relative API endpoints to verify its working.

 ## Making an API Call
-To make an API call, we're simply using the `@pnp/sp` package  ( the documentation for <ins><a href="https://pnp.github.io/pnpjs/sp/lists/">PnPJS accessing lists is pretty good.)<a/></ins>
+To make an API call, we're simply using the `@pnp/sp` package  ( the documentation for <ins><a href="https://pnp.github.io/pnpjs/sp/lists/">PnPJS accessing lists is pretty good.)</a></ins>

 There are a couple ways to approach the initial setup of the PnPJS package - but here I'm using the `sp.setup()` one-time call in my App component's `componentDidMount`- it could similarly be done in a Nav type component.